-CommVault Replication application module helps meet service level agreements for protection and recovery by enabling the creation of secondary copies of production data quickly and efficiently, using a combination of host-based replication and snapshot technologies.
-These real time data replication copies can be immediately accessed for fast recovery, used to create multiple recovery points or to perform traditional backups without impacting server performance.
-Our Replication software reliably protects remote or branch office data and applications by enabling centralized or local backup and restore operations.
-In addition, our Replication software is designed to meet recovery point and recovery time objectives (RPO/RTO) without taking production systems offline by leveraging continuous capture byte-level replication to continuously protect data.
-Finally, our Replication software can eliminate exposure from site disaster, costly off-site tape storage and lower total cost of ownership by leveraging remote or virtual sites for disaster recovery.
+The Simpana Replication application module enables enterprises to create replica copies of production data quickly, efficiently and cost-effectively using a combination of host-based replication and snapshot technologies.
+These copies of data can be immediately accessed for rapid recovery, be used to create multiple recovery points or to perform traditional backups without impacting server performance.
+Resuming business with minimal loss of data and being able to create multiple points-in-time during the normal business day enables enterprises to get back to business with minimal disruption.
+Our replication solution allows enterprises to meet recovery point and recovery time objectives without taking production systems offline by leveraging continuous capture byte-level replication to continuously protect data.
+Our replication module recovers files or applications to a specific point-in-time.
+Finally, Simpana replication software can eliminate exposures from site disaster, costly off-site tape storage and lower total cost of ownership by leveraging remote or virtual sites for disaster recovery.